akhra/HexCoord/Readme.md

 This is an implementation of [Amit Patel's constrained cubic axial coordinates](http://www.redblobgames.com/grids/hexagons/).
 Briefly, it uses two axes labeled q and r.
 The q axis is equivalent to the x axis of a Cartesian plane; but the r axis is 60 degrees from q, rather than the 90 degrees of a Cartesian y axis.
 HexCoord deviates from Amit's reference example in one way: the positive r axis extends up and right, rather than down and right.

 For performance reasons, HexCoord is a struct.
-Because Unity does not serialize structs, there is also a serializable HexCoordinate class which easily converts to and from HexCoord.
-Use the class where serialization is needed, and the struct everywhere else.
+Because Unity did not serialize structs prior to version 4.5.0, there is also a serializable HexCoordinate class which easily converts to and from HexCoord.
+Use the class where serialization is needed in older Unity versions, and the struct everywhere else.

 ####Built-in operations include:
 - Conversion to and from Unity positions.